arjunbalu1/Groops/README.md

 2. **Profile Creation**: First-time users create a profile with username, bio, and avatar
 3. **Session**: A secure cookie (`groops_session`) authenticates all future requests
 4. **Auto-linking**: Returning users' sessions are automatically linked to their existing profiles

+## 🗺️ Location Services

+The platform integrates with Google Maps Places API to provide reliable and standardized location data:

+1. **Place ID Validation**: Validate Google Place IDs via `/api/locations/validate` endpoint
+2. **Standardized Location Data**: Store consistent location data including:
+   - Place ID (Google's unique identifier)
+   - Formatted address
+   - Place name
+   - Precise coordinates (latitude/longitude)
+3. **Location Storage**: Locations are stored as JSONB objects in the database with groups
+4. **Integration Flow**:
+   - Frontend sends a Place ID to validate
+   - Backend verifies and standardizes the location data
+   - Standardized location is then used with group creation/updates

+To implement the frontend integration:    (TODO:FRONTEND)
+1. Load the Google Maps JavaScript API with Places library
+2. Implement autocomplete search for locations
+3. Extract the Place ID from selected places
+4. Validate the Place ID with the backend
+5. Use the standardized location data for group creation

 ## 🧰 Troubleshooting